jmtd/wadc/readme.txt

 Source code
 ===========
-This distribution comes with full source, which is released under the GPL (GNU Public License, see http://www.gnu.org/copyleft/gpl.txt).
+This distribution comes with full source, which is released under the GPL (GNU Public License, version 2. see the included LICENSE.txt file.)

 Installation